Reverse Osmosis & Water Treatment in United Arab Emirates

 The World Bank reports that at least 80 countries have water shortages and 2 billion people lack access to clean water.
 More disturbingly, the World Health Organization has reported that 1 billion people lack enough water to simply meet their basic needs, unfortunately in many countries water is scarce or contaminated.

-Pure Aqua provides wide range of filtration and economical solutions based on the United Arab Emirates' water resources.
+Pure Aqua provides wide range of water purification methods that are customized based on the United Arab Emirates' water issues.

 United Arab Emirates' main water resources are: